 (1958), M.Sc.
-(Eng), entrepreneur
+(Eng.), entrepreneur

-Petri Ekman is Chairman of Finnvera's Board of Directors and the Board's Remuneration Committee as of 12 March 2021.
+Petri Ekman has chaired Finnvera's Board of Directors and Board of Directors' Remuneration and Nomination Committee since 2021.
 He has worked in expert and managerial roles in corporate banking for over 20 years in total: since 1987, in Postipankki, ABN AMRO Bank and Pohjola Pankki, as well as in business insurance management in If Vahinkovakuutus and Pohjola Vakuutus in 2005-2017.
-Currently, Ekman is Chairman of Euroclear Finland's Board of Directors and a Board Member in XMLdation Oy.
+Currently, Ekman is Board Chairman in Euroclear Finland and XMLdation Oy.

-First Vice Chairman Antti Neimala
+First Vice Chairman Elise Pekkala